-If you will be at least 66 years old by December 31, 2014, or widowed and earned less than $31,208 in 2013, you may qualify for the Circuit Breaker abatement.
-The Circuit Breaker abatement can reduce your property tax in 2014 up to the full amount that is owed.
+If you will be at least 66 years old by December 31, 2015, or widowed and earned less than $31,702 in 2014, you may qualify for the Circuit Breaker abatement.
+The Circuit Breaker abatement can reduce your property tax in 2015 up to the full amount that is owed.
 If you think you might qualify, fill out the Circuit Breaker Form and return it to the Auditor's Office no later than September 1 each year.
+Indigent Form

 , Indigent - Statement of Hardship or Disability , Indigent - Financial Summary

 If you will not be at least 66 years old by December 31, 2015 or widowed, but are disabled, or have other extreme hardships, and earned less than $31,702 in 2014, you may qualify for the Indigent abatement.
 The Indigent abatement can reduce your property tax in 2015 up to one half of the taxes owed.
 If you think you might qualify, fill out the three Indigent forms and return them to the Auditor's Office no later than September 1 each year.
 This abatement is typically granted to individuals who are permanently disabled, receive only Social Security Disablity income, and have no other resources to pay their taxes.
 Veteran with a Disability Exemption